Compare, Calculate, and Interpret Yiel ...

 The bond market is generally broken up into three sectors:

-Bonds are also broken up into two types of categories based on credit risk: investment-grade and non-investment-grade (high-yield or speculative bonds).
-Investment-grade bonds are those rated above BBB- or Baa and have relatively low risk of default.
-Non-investment-grade bonds are considered low quality to reflect a relatively higher probability of default.
+Bonds are also broken into two categories based on credit risk: investment-grade and non-investment-grade (high-yield or speculative bonds).
+Investment-grade bonds are those that are rated above BBB- or Baa3 and have a relatively low risk of default.
+Conversely, non-investment-grade bonds are considered low quality to reflect a relatively higher probability of default.

-Maturity is the date when the issuer is obligated to redeem the bonds, while tenor refers to the amount of time left to maturity.
-Tenor is important as it indicates the length of time over which the investor expects to receive payments and the amount of time left before the bond is redeemed.
+Maturity refers to the date when the issuer is obligated to redeem the bonds, while tenor is the amount of time left before maturity.
+Tenor is important as it indicates the time within which the investor expects to receive payments and the amount of time left before the bond is redeemed.
 Almost all bonds have a maturity of 30 years or less.
-Those with a maturity of less than a year are called money market instruments, e.g., treasury bills, commercial paper, and bankers’ acceptances.
+Those with a maturity of less than a year are called money market instruments.
+They include treasury bills, commercial paper, and bankers’ acceptances.
 Bonds with a maturity of more than a year are called capital market instruments, e.g., debentures.

 The coupon rate is the interest rate that the bondholder will receive.
-Interest rates can either be fixed over the life of the bond or they can be floating and the frequency of the payment can differ depending on the issuer.
+Interest rates can either be fixed over the life of the bond or floating, and the payment frequency can differ depending on the issuer.
 Annual, semi-annual, and monthly payments are common.